Networking

 - Use the

-systems, in each direction (push & pull).
+scpcommand to copy files between the systems, in each direction (push & pull). - Create the file

-telling users to behave themselves.
+/etc/ssh-warningthat contains a message telling users to behave themselves. - Use the

-- What are the advantages or disadvantages or each method?
+sshaccess equivalent functionality to the NFS exercise in Part 3? - What are the advantages or disadvantages or each method?

 - How can you control

-without disabling the sshd
+sshaccess, without disabling thesshddaemon?

 Part 5 — Dynamic Host Configuration Protocol (DHCP)